Home » How To » FIX Mouse Pointer Disappears in Chrome Problem

 kill Chrome process

 As soon as you click the End Task button, the Task Manager will close all Chrome processes immediately.
-Once that is done, reopen the browser normally.
-At this point, the mouse pointer will appear in Chrome.
+Once that is done, reopen the browser normally and you will see the mouse pointer.

 Extensions generally improve the overall experience of using the Chrome browser.
-Extensions add, remove, restrict, or enhance Chrome features.
-On the other hand, if any installed extension is not coded properly or if there is some kind of bug, it can interfere with how Chrome works and cause all kinds of weird problems.
-Put simply, mouse pointer disappearing in Chrome can be a side effect of a buggy extension.
+However, if an installed extension is not coded properly, has a bug, or conflicts with other extensions, it can cause your mouse pointer to disappear.
 In those cases, disabling all the extensions and enabling them one by one to find the culprit should fix the problem.

 1. Open the Chrome browser.